Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Simulation and Numerical Analysis

 The ergodic rate performance in Fig.~\ref{rate_perf} shows a significant benefit of the relay-assisted system under FP and FPT channels.
 However, similar to the average SNR, the impact of atmospheric turbulence is found to be negligible on the ergodic rate in the presence of fog.
 The relay-assisted system gives more increment over moderate fog than the light fog as compared to the no-relay system.
-Moreover, the slopes at high transmit power show greater improvement with the relay-assisted transmission compared with the direct transmissions.
-Comparing Fig.~\ref{rate_perf}a and Fig.~\ref{rate_perf}b, it can be seen a greater improvement in the ergodic rate performance using the asymmetric placement of the relay with a longer link length (i.e., $800$ \mbox{m}) than a shorter one (i.e., $500$ \mbox{m}).
-It can also be seen from Fig.~\ref{rate_perf}b that the normalized beam width has a significant impact on the ergodic rate performance.
+Moreover, the slopes at high transmit power show greater improvement with the relay-assisted transmission than with direct transmissions.
+Comparing Fig.~\ref{rate_perf}(a) and Fig.~\ref{rate_perf}(b), it can be seen a greater improvement in the ergodic rate performance using the asymmetric placement of the relay with a longer link length (i.e., $800$ \mbox{m}) than a shorter one (i.e., $500$ \mbox{m}).
+It can also be seen from Fig.~\ref{rate_perf}(b) that the normalized beam width has a significant impact on the ergodic rate performance.

-In Fig.~\ref{out_perf}a, we demonstrate the outage probability performance of the OWC system for three different fog conditions (i.e., light, moderate, and thick fog) at a normalized beam-width of $(w_z/a_r=25)$ and normalized standard deviation of the jitter $(\sigma_{s}/a_r=3)$.
-The figure shows that the relay-assisted transmission provides a significant gain in the outage performance comparing to the direct transmission for both symmetrical and asymmetrical relay positions.
-A better outage probability can be attributed to the lower path loss in the relayed system.
-Moreover, an increase in the fog density deteriorates the outage probability performance of the OWC system: transmission in moderate fog requires $15$ \mbox{dBm} more transmit power to achieve the same outage probability ($10^{-3}$ for the asymmetric condition at $25$ \mbox{dBm}) in the light fog condition.
-Further, Fig.~\ref{out_perf}a shows that the symmetric relay position provides a higher gain in the outage performance comparing the asymmetric position of the relay between the source and destination.
-In Fig.~\ref{out_perf}b, we demonstrate the effect of pointing errors ( i.e., normalized beam width and jitter) on the outage probability performance of an OWC system under FPT channel for light foggy condition and atmospheric turbulence ($C_n^2= 8\times 10^{-14}~{\rm m^{-2/3}}$).
-We find a similar trend in the performance behavior of Fig.~\ref{out_perf}a, in addition to that, the outage probability decreases with an increase in normalized beam width since the fraction of collected power $A_0$ decreases.
+In Fig.~\ref{out_perf}(a), we demonstrate the outage probability performance of the OWC system for the FP channel with two foggy conditions (i.e., light and moderate) with different pointing errors conditions and symmetric link distances.
+For the moderate fog, the normalized jitter of the pointing errors is $\sigma_s/r=3$.
+We compare the two subplots of the figure to show that an increase in the fog density deteriorates the outage probability performance of the OWC system: transmission in moderate fog requires almost $16$\mbox{dBm} more transmit power to achieve the same outage probability $10^{-4}$ for a link distance of $400$\mbox{m} in the light fog condition.
+Further, Fig.~\ref{out_perf}(a) shows that communication range with the light fog is limited to $800$\mbox{m} at a transmit power of $40$\mbox{dBm} to achieve an acceptable outage probability of $10^{-3}$.